 “You need to see it to know it.”
 Regents Review: Get the Math and Get the Points

 All students need a Math Regents to graduate high school and benefit from mixed Regents problems practice to improve their knowledge, confidence and performance on the new, more challenging Common Core Algebra I (and Geo) exams.
 We will discuss building compare/contrast skills, increasing TI-83/4 knowhow and boosting persistence.
 In this session, we will promote teaching/learning strategies that enhance learning and promote access and equity.
-(Orher exams can be used for this workshop including the ACCUPLACER and ASVAB)
+(Other exams can be used for this workshop including the ACCUPLACER and ASVAB).